mohangk/chatyuk/README.md

 1. Add the "More chats below" ala Twitch
 1. Remove jQuery dependence in comms.js
 1. Figure out best way to handle customization => themes, emoticons
+1. There is a DDOS vulnerability with LuaExpat 1.2 that ships with 14.04
+1. HTTPs ?

 ## Credits